The Mihir Chronicles

 Machines have 4 fundamental elements—memory, storage, compute and network, with the network acting as the crucial component that connects all of them and allows data to flow between them.

 This allows a machine to do complex tasks such as deep learning and neural network.
-A neural network is a machine learning model that uses a network of interconnected nodes to process data and make decisions in a way that mimics the human brain.
+A neural network is a machine learning model that uses a network of interconnected nodes to process data and make decisions in a way that mimics the human brain based on pre-programmed instructions.

 Neural networks can recognize patterns and correlations in data, cluster and classify it, and learn and improve over time.
 They are used in large language models (LLMs) like ChatGPT, AI image generators like DALL-E, predictive AI models or Light Detection And Ranging (LiDAR) laser-based remote sensing technology in autonomous vehicles.
 For example, in finance, neural networks can analyze transaction history, understand asset movement, and predict financial market outcomes.